klinecharts/KLineChart/docs/en-US/guide/overlay.md

   // Whether to lock, do not trigger events, not necessary lock?: boolean

-  // Do you need Visible
+  // Do you need visible
   visible?: boolean

   // Do you need the graphics corresponding to the default points, not necessary